 Virtually all psychoanalysts enter psychoanalytic training with an advanced degree in mental health.
 Most are licensed within their professional discipline.
 In fact, often, those entering training have substantial prior experience within their discipline.

 In addition to, often, very experienced psychotherapists, the cohort may include what are called, “scholar” or “academic” or “research” candidates.
 These academic candidates do not engage in clinical work.
 Rather, they seek out psychoanalytic training in order to apply this knowledge to their area of scholarly inquiry.
-They are valued members of the group because they contribute greatly to the academic rigor of the learning experience.
+They are valued members of the group because they contribute greatly to the academic rigor of the learning experience and, ultimately, to the field of psychoanalysis.

 - Training Analysis: There’s a general consensus that the most important aspect of psychoanalytic training is undergoing a Training Analysis.
 This psychoanalysis helps the psychoanalytic candidate become aware of their own vulnerabilities and to overcome them.
 Psychoanalytic candidates experience first hand what is it like to be in psychoanalysis.
 The training analysis provides a safe and confidential place where the candidate can deepen their understanding of themselves and their relationships with others, including, their patients.